RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Message-Stuff/Bulk Deleting Messages.md

 Bulk Deleting Messages {#bulkdeletingmessages}
 ============
-- Execute the, `DiscordCoreAPI::Messages::deleteMessagesBulkAsync()` function, while passing in a data structure of type `DiscordCoreAPI::DeleteMessagesBulkData`, with a return value of type `void`.
+- Execute the, `Messages::deleteMessagesBulkAsync()` function, while passing in a data structure of type `DeleteMessagesBulkData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp